Author Guidelines

 2.2 Review Article

-Review articles on immunoallergic topics of particular practical or current interest may be requested by the Editor or submitted without prior request.
+Review articles on allergy and immunology topics of current interest may be requested by the Editor or submitted without prior request.
 Systematic reviews and author reviews are accepted for evaluation.
 The text must be logically organized and easy to read and must respect all of the following limits:

 2.3 Original Articles

-They must contain the result of original experimental, epidemiological or clinical-laboratory investigation.
-When indicated, obtaining informed consent from patients must be explicitly mentioned, as well as obtaining approval from the Ethics Committee.
-The text must be organized into sections: Introduction, Material and methods, Results, Discussion and Conclusions and must respect all the following limits:
+They must contain the result of the original experimental, epidemiological, or clinical-laboratory investigation.
+When indicated, informed consent from patients must be explicitly mentioned, and approval must be obtained from the Ethics Committee.
+The text must be organized into sections: Introduction, Material and Methods, Results, Discussion, and Conclusions and must respect all the following limits:

 2.4.
 Case Reports

-They must be exemplary clinical cases, properly studied and discussed, and contain a brief introduction, a description of the case(s) and a succinct discussion that will include a summary conclusion, respecting the following limits:
+They must be exemplary clinical cases, adequately studied and discussed, and contain a brief introduction, a description of the case(s), and a succinct discussion that will include a summary conclusion, respecting the following limits:

 2.5.
 Commented Articles